 Why is High Blood Pressure Important?

 High blood pressure, if not controlled, increases the risk of heart attack, stroke, and kidney disease in a person.
+What to know how to understand your Blood Pressure?

 How is High Blood Pressure Diagnosed?